 Season Two of the popular Netflix series 13 Reasons Why was just released—and I can list about 13 reasons why I’m staying as far away from it as possible.
 The show follows teenager Clay Jensen while he listens to 13 cassette tapes made by his deceased classmate Hannah Baker.
-Each tape lists a reason why Hannah chose to commit suicide.
+Each tape lists a reason why Hannah chose to died by suicide.
 They all point fingers at specific people, frequently for one-time incidents of bullying.
 And more importantly, it leaves the viewer with the impression that no one would have helped Hannah in these incidents or cared about her until she was dead.

 The 13 Reasons Why Series

 The first season of the show garnered equal support and criticism.
 Many praise the show for its willingness to discuss such a difficult topic as suicide.
 I don’t disagree.
 I think that the show has raised consciousness around many societal taboos that teenagers face today.
 However, it does so irresponsibly.
 Despite the warnings of multiple experts, the show proceeded to portray both a rape and suicide on screen.
 These scenes can be triggering to those who have suffered such traumas and even catalyze a suicide contagion effect.
 In my opinion, the potential consequences of the show outweigh its benefits.